 14. Do Poor Program Marketing

-I spent 11 years in college as a student and another 20 years as a professor.
-We talked a lot about behavior change models, processes, and strategies.
-I’m sad to admit it, but now that I work outside of the Ivory tower, I have discovered the truth about our world.
-Human behavior is greatly influenced by marketing.
+Many years were spent in college either learning about or teaching behavior change models, processes, and strategies.
+Sadly, on the outside of the Ivory tower, there is a sad truth about our world.
+Human behavior is influenced to a huge extent by marketing.

 That’s right, good old-fashioned marketing has a big impact on the way people live their lives.
 And well-designed marketing has an even bigger impact.
 To get your employees to engage in your wellness program you need to have effective marketing and this consists of three steps: 1. use written words (compelling copy) that motivate people to act, 2. offer something of value, and 3. include a call to action: the thing you want the person to do.